Sebb767/SiSC/design.md

 - It should be efficient for binary file transportation.
 - Encryption has to be possible.

 It should also be possible to access the master node (and UA nodes) by a different protocol (http probably) for user interaction (administration and file down-/uploading).
+HTTP is still an option since this would avoid rolling a own protocol, but on the other hand the overhead is sick.
+Maybe a protocol agnostic framework design would be the right way.

 ## Services